subaquatic-pierre/oxideauth-api/docs/permissions.md

 ### Audit Logs (`audit-logs`)

-Permissions for viewing the audit trail of activities within the namespace.
+Permissions for viewing the audit trail of activities within the workspace.

 | Permission Name   | Granted to (Default Roles) | Description                                           |
 | :---------------- | :------------------------- | :---------------------------------------------------- |